Ramón Castilla: Second provisional presidency

 In 1859, Peru had a confrontation with neighboring Ecuador over disputed territory bordering the Amazon.
 Though Peru was considered successful, Castilla failed to secure a definitive agreement with Ecuador and the issue would haunt both countries until the end of the 20th century, when the 1997 Peace and Border Treaty of Itamaraty was signed by Peru and Ecuador in Brazil.
 In December 1860, a new constitution was enacted during Castilla's presidency and became Peru's supreme law until 1920.
-Castilla's second presidency, therefore, was marked by the liberation of slaves and indigenous Peruvians, as well as a new postal system and a new constitution.
+Castilla's second presidency, therefore, was marked by the liberation of slaves and indigenous Peruvians, as well as a new postal system among other things.

+The conservatives, dissatisfied with the prevailing liberal regime, rallied around General Manuel Ignacio de Vivanco and rose up against the government.
+The Peruvian Civil War of 1856–1858 broke out in Arequipa on 31 October 1856, where the recently proclaimed Constitution was burned in a public act.
+From there it spread to Moquegua, Ayacucho, and Piura.
+The navy joined the movement; among the rebel sailors were Miguel Grau and Lizardo Montero.
+Taking advantage of their control of the sea, the revolutionaries headed north, but failed in their attempt to incite rebellion in that part of Peru.
+They then set sail for Callao, landing and attacking the population on 22 April 1857, an attack that was repelled by the people of Callao.
+As a reward for this act, Callao was designated a Constitutional Province for having defended the constitutional government.
+The rebels were defeated after the assault on Arequipa in 1858.